AkinaAcct/APatchTool/README_CN.md

 -i [BOOT IMAGE PATH],   specify a boot image path.
--n,                     do not install the patched boot image, save the image in /storage/emulated/0/patched_boot.img.
+-n,                     do not install the patched boot image, save the image in /storage/emulated/0/patched_boot.img, or on Linux ${HOME}/patched_boot.img.
 -k [RELEASE NAME],      specify a kernelpatch version [RELEASE NAME].
 -s "STRING",            specify a superkey.
 Use STRING as superkey.
 -V,                     verbose mode.